Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Introduction

+We prove that all monomial convolutions are generating functions of merged-log-concave parcels by parcel convolutions.
+We also prove that all graded monomial convolutions are generating functions of merged-log-concave parcels of general widths.
+Thus, the $J$-analogs $M(d,w, \alp,\abs{\bta}, \etg(\bta,\ka), q,z)$ of $\ep_{d,\alp,\bta}(\tau)$ give polynomials with positive integer coefficients and the variation of almost strictly unimodal sequences by Young diagrams.
+We then conjecture the unimodality of merged determinants on some eta products.

-We explicitly describe monomial convolutions and their merged determinants by {\it weighted Gaussian multinomial coefficients} in Section \ref{sec:explicit}.
-This generalizes Theorem \ref{thm:main2} by the change of variables $q\mapsto q^{\alpha_{\lam}}$ for $\alpha_{\lam}\in \bZ_{\geq 1}$ in Definition \ref{def:etafunpro}.
-Also, we discuss {\it generalized Narayana numbers} by merged determinants of monomial convolutions.
-Furthermore, we study the variation of semi-strongly unimodal sequences of some monomial convolutions by phase transitions and critical points in Sections \ref{sec:pt-golden} and \ref{sec:conv-prim}.
+Furthermore, we define the notion of {\it weighted $q$-multinomial coefficients} for an indeterminate $q$.
+This comes with weighted $q$-Pascal identities.
+Then, we explicitly describe monomial convolutions and their merged determinants by the weighted $q$-multinomial coefficients.
+This generalizes Theorem~\ref{thm:intro-poly-positivity} on the change of variables $q\mapsto q^{\alp_{\lam}}$.
+We also propose a conjecture on the generalized Narayana numbers \cite{Guy} by merged determinants.